27 AI Prompt Templates That Actually Work in 2026 (Copy-Paste Ready)

 I want to email [person] at [company] about [your ask].

-What I know about them: [1-2 sentences from LinkedIn/their work]
+What I know about them: [1-2 sentences from LinkedIn or their work]

 Why me specifically: [your hook]